clhenrick/portfolio/pages/cv.md

 One part data wrangler, one part cartographer, and several parts web developer for [Stamen Design](http://stamen.com).

-- Prototyped and built highly customized web applications with technologies such as AWS, Heroku, React, Redux, Leaflet, CARTO, and D3.
+- Prototyped and built highly customized web applications with technologies such as AWS, Heroku, React, Redux, Leaflet, CARTO, and D3JS.

-- Assisted with designing web map tiles / basemaps using data from OpenStreetMap and technologies such as PostGIS, CartoCSS, and Mapnik.
+- Designed and created tiled basemaps using data from OpenStreetMap and Natural Earth with technologies such as Make, PostGIS, CartoCSS, and Mapnik.

 ### Radish Lab
 **Web Developer**